nanoc/nanoc.app/content/docs/guides/using-external-sources.md

 	    type:         hr
 	    items_root:   /external/hr

 The `type` is the same as the identifier of the data source, and `items_root` is a string that will be prefixed to all item identifiers coming from that data source.
-For example, employees will have identifiers like `"/external/hr/employees/1/"`.
+For example, employees will have identifiers like `"/external/hr/employees/1"`.

 Create the file <span class="filename">lib/helpers.rb</span> and put in one function that will make it easier to find employees:

 	#!ruby
 	def sorted_employees
 	  employees = @items.select do |i|
-	    i.identifier.start_with?('/external/hr/employees/')
+	    i.identifier =~ '/external/hr/employees/*'
 	  end
 	  employees.sort_by do |e|
 	    [ e[:last_name], e[:first_name] ]